jrp2014/smuggler2/CONTRIBUTING.md

 ### Create a PR

-We love to receive pull requests from everyone!
+Pull requests are very welcome!
 It's usually a good idea to tell about your intention to work on something under the corresponding issue, so everyone is aware that you're on it.
 If there's no such issue — simply create a new one!

-To get started with the Pull Request implementation you should first [fork](../../fork), then clone the repo:

-    git clone git@github.com:your-username/project-name.git

 Make your changes and consider the following checklist to go through before submitting your pull request.